Quick Stats

 -

-LGBTQ-Led Organizations Have Advantage: Horizons explicitly prioritizes organizations "based in the community and led by LGBTQ people" with an "Open Door" policy.
+LGBTQ-Led Organisations Have Advantage: Horizons explicitly prioritises organisations "based in the community and led by LGBTQ people" with an "Open Door" policy.
 Highlight LGBTQ leadership in your application.

 -

-Align With Priority Populations: Applications serving transgender people, LGBTQ people of color, bisexual people, LGBTQ youth, LGBTQ elders, or LGBTQ refugees and asylees align with the foundation's strategic priorities for doubling grantmaking.
+Align With Priority Populations: Applications serving transgender people, LGBTQ people of colour, bisexual people, LGBTQ youth, LGBTQ elders, or LGBTQ refugees and asylees align with the foundation's strategic priorities for doubling grantmaking.

 -

-Multi-Year Funding is Increasingly Available: With 45% of recent grants being multi-year, organizations should position themselves for longer-term partnerships rather than viewing Horizons as one-time support.
+Multi-Year Funding is Increasingly Available: With 45% of recent grants being multi-year, organisations should position themselves for longer-term partnerships rather than viewing Horizons as one-time support.

 -